ida-mdc/workshop-visualization/content/visualization-workshop.md

 tutorial below guides you through color representation in digital programs, a brief look into existing colormaps, and a few more tricks for picking the best colors for your project.
 {{< /notes >}}

+- Don't underestimate the impact of choosing colors matching your story!

 {{< tutorial-link link="tutorial-choosing-colors" >}}